-In the first phase of our Human Rights Action Plan work, we focused on increasing traceability, developing a better understanding of working conditions in our supply chain and building relationships of trust across our supply chain and the sector.
-We mapped our Thai fish supply chain and launched Issara Institute's Inclusive Labor Monitoring (ILM) model during a four-year timeframe with our Tier 1 suppliers - access to a multi-lingual hotline and online application where workers could report issues and seek assistance as needed.
-In 2019, we issued an update on progress and hired an additional senior leader to guide this work, based in Thailand and bringing deep expertise in human rights and experience in the fishing sector.
+In the first phase of our Human Rights Action Plan work, we focused on increasing traceability, developing a better understanding of working conditions in our supply chain, and building relationships of trust across our supply chain and the sector.
+We mapped our Thai fish supply chain and launched Issara Institute's Inclusive Labor Monitoring (ILM) model during a four-year timeframe with our Tier 1 suppliers - opening access to a multi-lingual hotline and online application where workers could report issues and seek assistance as needed.
+In 2019, we issued an update on progress and hired an additional senior leader based in Thailand, bringing deep expertise in human rights to guide this work.